Read the text about families in different countries.

 Choose true or false.

-2. Most people get married between the ages of 25 and 30 but many marriages end in divorce.
+2. Most people get married between the ages of 18 and 20 and live for a long time.